hardboiled65/eshu/README.md

 License
 -------

-Eshu is developed unter MIT License.
+Eshu is developed under MIT License.
 For the detail, see the LICENSE file.